|

 Liz Carpenter Fountain

 Looking to cool off in the Austin area?
 There are plenty of places for water play without needing to go too far out of the way.
 Your little ones will love these splash pads!
 Check here to check for updates and hours.
-Make sure to check them out while they’re open now.
+These will be open May 1-Oct 31, 2026.

 Mary Elizabeth Branch Park Splash Pad